-In addition, an adult member of the applicant household must contact the property, in writing, if household information (i.e. number of household members, number of future household members, criminal history, income, etc.) changes.
+In addition, an adult member of the applicant household must contact the property, in writing and/or telephone or electronic communication, if household information (i.e. number of household members, number of future household members, criminal history, income, etc.) changes.
 If the household size or composition changes, the owner/agent will: